cecilphillip/pyramid-content-negotiation/README.md

-The code in this repo show some ideas of how you can do content negotiation with the [Pyramid web framework](http://docs.pylonsproject.org/en/latest) using customer renderers.
+The code in this repo shows some ideas of how you can do content negotiation with the [Pyramid web framework](http://docs.pylonsproject.org/en/latest) using customer renderers.